-Should an NRAR employee be injured on site they will be covered for any loss or treatment through the Department of Planning and Environment's workers compensation policies.
+Should an NRAR employee be injured on site they will be covered for any loss or treatment through the NSW Department of Climate Change, Energy, the Environment and Water's workers compensation policies.

 However, if the insurers attribute the cause of injury to negligence on behalf of the landholder/business, they may seek to recover costs through the landholder's public liability insurance.